 For a mic found in a pair of in-ears, this is a real standout product; largely in part due to Sennheiser’s use of the Apogee mic preamp.
 Great, but what is a preamp?

 Think of the mic pre-amp as prepping your ingredients for dinner.
 Cubing onions and slicing peppers makes it easier to saute them as opposed to throwing in each vegetable whole.
-Well, a mic preamp does the same thing.
+Well, a mic preamp does the same thing by applying voltage gain.
 It prepares the mic signal so that it can be processed by other equipment.
 Otherwise, just as a whole onion in a pan wouldn’t cook correctly, a mic signal that isn’t treated by a preamp may not be processed correctly.

 Should I use natural or reduced level recording?